Munawar Zarif: Death

-Zarif's family announced his death in Pakistan, on 29 April 1976.
-He died in Lahore due to cirrhosis of the liver.
+Zarif's family announced his death in Pakistan, on 29 April 1976 at the age of 36.
+He died in Lahore due to cirrhosis of the liver and a sudden heart attack.
 He was laid to rest at Bibi Pak Daman Cemetery, Lahore.

 Legacy

 Munawar Zarif is often regarded as one of the greatest comedians ever in Pakistani films.
 Fellow comedian and friend Ali Ejaz recalled his ability to improvise lines on the spot and called him an 'extempore' comedian.

 Radio Pakistan Multan programme manager Asif Khan Khaitran reminisced about the success of Munawar Zarif and said: "There was a time in his career when writers would develop script with Munawar Zarif's personality in mind."

+According to a major English-language newspaper of Pakistan, other noted Pakistani comedians Umer Shareef, Moin Akhter and Sohail Ahmed copied his spontaneous and well-timed style before they became famous.

-Comedian Umer Shareef called him "Mount Everest" of comedy and said that "for attaining fame in the field of comedy one must follow Munwer Zareef’s School of thought."
+Comedian Umer Shareef called him the "Mount Everest" of comedy and said that "for attaining fame in the field of comedy one must follow Munawar Zarif’s school of thought."